 Do you know your workplace rights?

-Disability discrimination in the workplace occurs when people are treated differently at work because of a disability or a perceived disability.
-This includes all areas of employment, such as wages, raises, promotions, health insurance, and other aspects of the job.
+Disability discrimination occurs when people are treated differently at work because of a disability or a perceived disability.
+This includes all aspects of employment, such as wages, raises, promotions, health insurance.

 The Florida Civil Rights Act prohibits employment practices that discriminate against someone with a disability.
 This Act does not have a direct definition of the term disability, but the federal law, the Americans with Disabilities Act (ADA), defines the term as: